What is PM100?

 Different working principles for dust monitoring in the ambient environment are Gravimetric, Beta Attenuation (BAM), and Laser scattering

-High-volume Gravimetric Method – The dust monitors based on the gravimetric principle takes in the ambient air for 24 hours at a constant flow rate through a size-selective inlet that only allows particulate matter with an aerodynamic diameter of 100µm or less to pass through.
+The dust monitors based on the gravimetric principle takes in the ambient air for 24 hours at a constant flow rate through a size-selective inlet that only allows particulate matter with an aerodynamic diameter of 100µm or less to pass through.
 The particulate matter is collected onto a pre-weighed filter conditioned at constant temperature and humidity conditions.
 After the 24-hour sampling period, the filter is conditioned again under the same temperature-humidity conditions and reweighted.
-The difference in the weight corresponds to the mass collected on the filter, which along with known flow-rate, sampling period, and the total volume of the air sampled is used to calculate the PM100 concentration.
+The difference in the weight corresponds to the mass collection on the filter, which along with known flow rate, sampling period, and the total volume of the air sample are use to calculate the PM100 concentration.

-Laser Scattering – The dust monitor based on the physical principle of light scattering, also known as optical particle counter (OPC), measures dust particles illuminated by laser light at a 90° angle.
-The light scattered from each particle is collected at approximately 90° by a mirror and detected by a photo-diode.
-This signal is then fed into a multi-channel size classifier where a pulse height analyzer is used to classify each pulse that is proportional to the particle size.
+The dust monitor based on the physical principle of light scattering, also known as optical particle counter (OPC), measures dust particles illuminated by laser light at a 90° angle.
+The light scattering from each particle is collect at approximately 90° by a mirror and detectable by a photo-diode.
+This signal is fed into a multi-channel size classifier where a pulse height analyzer is utilized to classify each pulse that is proportional to the particle size.
 The counts in the channel corresponding to PM100 are converted to the concentration of PM100.

-Among all the above principles of PM100 monitoring, PM monitors based on laser scattering are typically found to be preferred for ambient air monitoring as they yield quick and accurate measurements and are inexpensive in cor
+Among all the above principles of PM100 monitoring, PM monitors base on laser scattering are typically preferrable for ambient air monitoring as they yield quick and accurate measurements and are inexpensive in cor

 Oizom’s working principle for Dust monitoring

 Oizom’s DUSTROID is an online particulate monitoring system that measures the concentration of various particulate sizes ranging from 1 micron to 100 microns such as PM1, PM2.5, PM10, and PM100 in the ambient air.
 Our PM sensor works on the principle of laser scattering.
-The active sampling powered sensor-based air quality monitor DUSTROID can be used for dust monitoring in areas with dust-laden activities like construction, mining, quarrying, ports, metallurgical processes, and many more.
+The active sampling-power sensor-based air quality monitor DUSTROID is useful for dust monitoring in areas with dust-laden activities like construction, mining, quarrying, ports, metallurgical processes, and many more.
 The data gathered from Dustroid can assist in setting up a threshold for the particulates and activate the air purification systems immediately.

 5 reasons why Dust monitoring is important: